Try this Fresh Strawberry Margarita Cocktail on the rocks with fresh berries and juices. It’s the best…frozen will never measure up again!

 When I first tried a strawberry margarita it was a Frozen Strawberry Margarita served in the quintessential margarita glass.
 I’m betting it was from frozen strawberries and mediocre tequila so I was soon trying my hand at making them fresh at home.
 The difference?
 Beyond compare.
 I’ve always espoused using a good brand of tequila, real orange liqueur and fresh fruits and I’m not stopping now.

 Using some fresh spring ripened strawberry makes all the difference, in both color and taste.
 Last, but not least for me?
 I never make a frozen margarita; I so prefer them poured over ice.
 That’s purely personal preference though…if you want yours frozen simply add a couple of cups of ice to the blender when you make these and frozen yours will be!

-It took all I had to not have one of these babies sitting here with me at my desk while I hash out this (late) post, but I’m holding off…friends are showing up later and it’s worth waiting for.
+It took all I had to not have one of these Fresh Strawberry Margarita Cocktails sitting here with me at my desk while I hash out this (late) post, but I’m holding off…friends are showing up later and it’s worth waiting for.
 And I’ve tested those waters before.
 While I do love a great cocktail I’m not immune to the giggly results of one and I always worry I’ll say something totally off the wall if I start typing while I’m sipping.
 I’ll save the giggles for later when a girlfriend is here; cocktails are more fun with company anyhow, don’t you agree?
-Try some of these Fresh Strawberry Margaritas and you’ll see!
+Try some of these Fresh Strawberry Margarita Cocktails and you’ll see!

 Want some more ideas for a Mexican fiesta?
 I’ve got a whole lotta margaritas!